 The owner is entitled to $19,600 in liquidated damages.

-Owner causes delay – The bed and breakfast owner changes some remodeling elements and creates the delay.
-The contractor could incur extra overhead costs and miss out on other work.
+The bed and breakfast owner changes some remodeling elements which creates a delay.
+The contractor incurs extra overhead costs and misses out on other work.

 Mechanics Lien Notice

 Contractors who are not paid for their work will often file a lien against the property.
 The owner cannot sell or refinance the home as long as the lien remains enforceable.